bhisaac/5eFP/5eFP-SRD.md

 |Warrior Outfit|
 |Cloth armor provides comfort and support, insulating against temperature extremes, difficult or rough terrain, and weather conditions.|

-Armor listed with disadvantage assigns disadvantage to any Performance skill check used for quick, agile, and stealthy actions.
+Armor listed with disadvantage imposes disadvantage to any Performance skill check used for quick, agile, and stealthy actions while the armor is equipped.

 ---